Package 'geobounds'

 cache_dir

 A path to a cache directory.
-If missing, the function will store the cache files in a temporary directory (see base::tempdir()).
+If missing, the function stores cache files in a temporary directory.
+See base::tempdir().

 overwrite